-SECTION 1.
+Section 1.
 When an evaluation, audit or assessment is conducted at a facility/office, the Union at the local level may designate one (1) member to serve on the evaluation team.
 The designee shall function at the direction of the evaluation team leader as a full member of the evaluation team.
-The designee's schedule shall be adjusted so he/she may participate in a duty status.
+The designee's schedule shall be adjusted so they may participate in a duty status.

-SECTION 2.
+Section 2.
 The Union designee will attend round table discussions and debriefings to facility/office Management whenever the full team is assembled for the purpose of such discussions or briefings.
 Upon request, the local Union Representative will be allowed to attend the final debriefing.
-Official time shall be granted if he/she is otherwise in a duty status.
+Official time shall be granted if they are otherwise in a duty status.

-SECTION 3.
+Section 3.
 A Union Representative is entitled to attend formal discussions conducted with bargaining unit employees during the evaluation which meet the criteria of 5 USC 7114 (a)(2)(A) as referenced in Article 6, Section 3.

-SECTION 4.
-The local Union Representative shall be provided a copy upon completion of any evaluation, audit, or assessment conducted at his/her facility/office.
+Section 4.
+The local Union Representative shall be provided a copy upon completion of any evaluation, audit, or assessment conducted at their facility/office.
 Additionally, the local Union Representative and/or their designee shall be provided read-only access to the Facility Safety Assessment System (FSAS), or any similar applicable systems.